kumarrohit2002/Flight-Booking-Service/Readme.md

   ```

- - go inside the *src- folder and execute the following command:
+ - go inside the `src`- folder and execute the following command:
  ```
   npx sequelize init
  ```